Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

 When looking at the Acer Chromebook 15, the most apt description I could come up with was: “Yeah, seems about right”.
 It’s not ugly, per se, it’s just not all that extraordinary either.
 Functional and minimal, the Chromebook 15 looks like, well, a laptop.
+If you want something cheaper that also has good quality build and functionality, check out our Acer Chromebook 514 Review.

 There’s nothing particularly wrong with that, but when sharing a category with eye-popping models like the ASUS Flip and Dell’s Chromebook 13, the main point is to set yourself apart from the crowd, rather than blending right into the background (which the 15 does without fail).
 This is to say that if you’re looking for a laptop that won’t turn any heads and keep you off the radar at your office – the Acer Chromebook 15 has got you covered from front to back.
+However, if you prefer something a bit more gorgeous, our Toshiba Chrombook 2 Review is a must read.

 By now, if you don’t know what you’re getting on the software side when you buy a Chromebook, you should probably be looking somewhere else.
 Chromebooks are the essence of minimalism, made to handle a very select number of tasks, but handle them better and cleaner than most other laptops ever could.